Development Timeline

 The Development Agreement is a long-term commitment that sets forth overarching intentions to harmonize the two properties on both sides of 17th Street Causeway as one.
 It provides Tavistock the opportunity to create a unified vision, creating something with a consistent design aesthetic that everyone can be proud of.

-It is also important to note that the Agreement does not circumvent traditional building application processes, but rather adds a new layer at the onset that will ensure the integrity and holistic development of this significant project.
+It is important to note that the Agreement does not circumvent traditional building application processes, but rather adds a new layer at the onset that will ensure the integrity and holistic development of this significant project.

-On the south side of 17th Street, formerly known as the Sails property, the parcel also has approved entitlements - from previous owners - that include the development of a 350-room hotel, 15,500 SF of retail, 14,400 SF of office, three restaurants of 3,900 SF each, two lounges/bars of 1,000 SF each, 16,100 SF of meeting space, 150 dry storage boat slips, 2,000 linear feet of dockage/marina, a 12,200 SF fitness/spa facility and 755 parking spaces.
+In addition to the approved entitlements received by Tavistock as part of phase one, on the south side of 17th Street, formerly known as the Sails property, the parcel has approved entitlements - from previous owners - that include the development of a 350-room hotel, 15,500 SF of retail, 14,400 SF of office, three restaurants of 3,900 SF each, two lounges/bars of 1,000 SF each, 16,100 SF of meeting space, 150 dry storage boat slips, 2,000 linear feet of dockage/marina, a 12,200 SF fitness/spa facility and 755 parking spaces.

 Q: Is Tavistock going to have full control over access to the Marina Promenade?